Solutions Corridors Site Hosts Utilities About Contact

 150 kW minimum per port

-All Gridlane installations meet 150 kW minimum per port, with 350 kW capable architecture at corridor locations designed for heavy-vehicle dwell time.
+All Gridlane installations meet 150 kW minimum, with 350 kW capable architecture at corridor locations designed for commercial dwell time.

 Connector Standard